temilad/10Academy/README.md

 # 10Academy-Week-One
-This is my solution to the week one interim task
+This is my solution to the week one challenge task